thielicious/aLoad/README.md

 #aLoad

-Automatically loads classes from a given path
+(PHP) Automatically loads classes from a given path

 ---
 <br>